truecharts/website/news/2023-05-24-traefik-changes.md

 In short we've ensured that we only use our signature "tc-system" namespace for storing configuration and middlewares for traefik.
 This ensures consistent behavior for users using ingressClasses and allowed us to, cleanly, fix the known bug where a port got appended to the TrueNAS SCALE "portal" button.

+This also means that charts that do not get patches because they are not ported to new common, most notably: Nextcloud Will inherently not work anymore.
+Though, users would've been ill-adviced using it at all currently... due to the big ongoing nextcloud rework.

+**Unrelated new issue**

 We also got the request from iX-systems staff a while ago to limit our use of non-ix-prefixed namespaces on kubernetes.
 While the other work to do so, requires a **lot** of work building our own operator helm-charts, these Traefik changes are the initial step to comply to those wishes.
 The "low hanging fruit".

-**Unrelated new issue**

-There is also an unrelated temporary issue, which has been created on purpose: CNPG will currently only be installed on new systems, if one of our "enterprise" charts is being installed.
+As we're working hard on building seperate operator helm-charts, instead of handling it in the background.This work leads to a unrelated temporary issue, which has been created on purpose: CNPG will currently only be installed on new systems, if one of our "enterprise" charts is being installed.
-The reason behind this, is the fact we're working hard on building seperate operator helm-charts, instead of handling it in the background.
 More news about this will be released later.